MD2Korg/CerebralCortex-Vagrant/README.md

 1. A login screen will be shown as follows.

-  The username and password are both `md2k`.
+  The username and password are both `admin`.
 The warning shown is because this site is running locally on your machine and is not secured by a security certificate.
 There is no data leaving the machine and going across the internet.

   ![Jupyter Hub](imgs/jupyter.png)